-The Village School journey begins with the Early Childhood Program, Finna Explorations, which establishes the foundation for excellence in literacy, mathematics, science, and social studies through the expert use of hands-on learning.
-This curriculum instills a love of learning—rewarding critical thinking skills, curiosity, and creativity—while developing important social skills, providing a firm foundation on which to maximize emotional, physical, and intellectual development.
+The Village School journey begins with the Early Childhood Program, Finna Explorations, which establishes the basis for excellence in literacy, mathematics, science, and social studies through the expert use of hands-on learning.
+This curriculum instills a love of learning—rewarding critical thinking skills, curiosity, and creativity—while also developing important social skills.
+Altogether it provides a firm foundation on which to maximize emotional, physical, and intellectual development.

-Through the joy of play and collaborative explorations into worlds unknown, the Finna curriculum takes children through the voyage of discovery of self, others, and the natural world, forming connections and meaningful learning.
+Through the joy of play and collaborative explorations into worlds unknown, the Finna curriculum takes children through a voyage of discovery of themselves, others, and the natural world, forming connections and sparking meaningful learning.
 When complete, this program provides every child with the knowledge, skills, compassion, and self-confidence necessary to succeed in a world of high expectations and collaborative achievement.

 Finna Explorations begins at two years of age.
 Our new, state-of-the-art early childhood facility provides the perfect platform for a fully integrated, discovery-based experience in which children develop skills and knowledge of science, numeracy, literacy, social connectedness, and moral character within the context of their thematic curriculum.